kaanyurdkl/football-dashboard-app/README.md

 **Selected API:** [TheSportsDB.com](https://thesportsdb.com)

 Chosen for its comprehensive football data, free tier availability, and reliable service.
 Provides leagues, teams, players, standings, and match information without cost barriers.
+Additionally, as a football enthusiast, this project allowed me to combine my passion for the sport with technical development.

+**API Rate Limits:** The free tier has specific constraints:
+- 30 requests per minute overall
+- Search endpoints limited to 2 requests each (teams, events, players, venues)
+- Exceeding limits returns HTTP 429 status

+To work within these limits, the app implements smart caching with `force-cache`, hybrid search strategies (API for teams, client-side for leagues), and intelligent fallback mechanisms for match data.

 ## Key Features